cshawnkeech/tetris-clone/README.md

 # tetris-clone
 A basic version of Tetris.
-Created by following along with a tutorial and then adding features (see README for more).
+Created by following along with a tutorial (see links below) and then adding custom features.

-Features Added to original:
+Custom Features Added to the Original:

 5/24/2020:
 -Score persists when game over is displayed (until browser is refreshed);